 Afghan soldiers arrive at Kabul's main military hospital after a… (Mustafa Quraishi, Associated…)

-The midday explosion, on the first day of the Afghan work week, took place in a part of the sprawling 400-bed hospital compound mainly devoted to medical training, Defense Ministry spokesman Gen. Mohammed Zahir Azimi told reporters.
+The noontime explosion took place in a part of the sprawling compound mainly devoted to medical training, Defense Ministry spokesman Gen. Mohammed Azimi told Afghanistan's Tolo television.

-The hospital complex is overcrowded, and some work areas and trainee accommodations are housed in tents, according to Afghan military officials.
-The attacker struck a tent that was being used as a dining hall.
+The hospital facility is overcrowded, and some work areas and trainee accommodations are housed in tents, according to Afghan military officials.
+The bomber was said to have struck a tent used as a dining hall.

-Afghan insurgent groups have declared their determination to keep fighting in the wake of Al Qaeda leader Osama bin Laden's death, despite reports that the Taliban movement's senior leaders are weighing renewed peace overtures from the West and from the government of Afghan President Hamid Karzai.
+Afghan insurgent groups including the Taliban have declared their determination to keep fighting in the wake of Osama bin Laden's death in a May 2 raid in Pakistan, despite reports that the Taliban movement's senior leaders are weighing renewed peace overtures from the West and the government of President Hamid Karzai.